stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: No

-**Description**: Alert on deployments that have no specified dnsconfig options
+**Description**: Alert on deployments that have no specified dnsConfig options

-**Remediation**: Specify dnsconfig options in your pod specification to ensure the expected dns setting on the pod.
+**Remediation**: Specify dnsconfig options in your Pod specification to ensure the expected DNS setting on the Pod.
 Refer to https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-dns-config for details.

 **Template**: [dnsconfig-options](generated/templates.md#dnsconfig-options)